Being self-employed gives you lots of freedom.

 After all, what’s worse than getting hit with a tax bill when you file your returns?

-Even though you don’t live in a particular state, you may indeed be required to file a state tax return in most states any time you earn money while working within their borders.
+Even though you don’t live in a particular state, you may indeed be required to file a state income tax return in most states any time you earn money while working within their borders.

 While there are a high number of people who fail to properly account for and report non-resident taxes to the states they end up working in, that doesn’t mean it’s okay.